Drew Wolitarsky

-Drew William Wolitarsky (born March 22, 1995) is an American–Canadian professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Drew William Wolitarsky (born March 22, 1995) is an American–Canadian former professional football wide receiver.
+He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with the Blue Bombers in 2019 and 2021.

 College career

 Wolitarksy played for the Minnesota Golden Gophers from 2013 to 2016.
 Over the course of his collegiate career, he played in 47 games where he recorded 130 receptions for 1,749 yards and nine touchdowns.
 In his final game as a college athlete, in the 2016 Holiday Bowl, Wolitarsky led his team in receiving with five catches for 73 yards in the upset win over the Washington State Cougars.